louisc1/bitcoin/README.md

-# bitcoin
+# Bitcoin

-A new Flutter project.
+A new cryptocurrency tracker.

 ## Getting Started